With a creamy chocolate chip filling and decadent chocolate ganache on top, this chocolate chip cheesecake is easy to make and absolutely delicious.

-I swiped this recipe for Chocolate Chip Cheesecake out of Mama’s book of recipe clippings and I gotta tell ya, this is one of my new favorite cheesecakes!
-It has the perfect cheesecake texture, is easy to make and absolutely delicious.
+I swiped this easy chocolate chip cheesecake recipe from my Mama’s book of recipe clippings and I gotta tell y’all, this is now one of my favorite cheesecake recipes ever.

-Dump chocolate chips into batter.
+Dump the chocolate chips into the cheesecake batter.

 Stir ’em up a little bit with a spoon.

-Pour batter into graham crust.
+Pour the cheesecake batter into the graham cracker crust.

-Bake at 350 for 25 minutes or so, until set.
+Bake at 350 for 25 minutes or so until set.

 Now, traditionally folks make this on the stovetop and you can certainly do that.

-To make it on the stovetop: Place ingredients in a small saucepot over low heat and stir constantly until chocolate is completely melted and mixture is smooth and creamy.
-Immediately remove from heat.
+Place ingredients in a small saucepot over low heat and stir constantly until chocolate is completely melted and the mixture is smooth and creamy.
+Immediately remove from the heat.

-Heat it another thirty seconds.
+Heat it another 30 seconds.
+Stir, stir, stir.

 Repeat one more time.
+Stir, stir, stir.

 By this time, our bowl is already very warm and if there are little bits of chips that have not yet melted, just keep stirring because between that and the warm bowl, they will melt soon.